ais-climber/ais-climber.github.io/_pages/Open Problems I Like.md

 ## Neural & Social Network Models

 ## Games
 - (TODO) AlphaGo Zero has demonstrated its ability to self-play nearly any two-player turn-based game, including Go, Chess, Othello, Connect4, Tic-Tac-Toe, and more.
 Recently, TODO showed that AlphaGo Zero fails to learn a winning strategy for the game [Notakto](https://en.wikipedia.org/wiki/Notakto).
 What is it about Notakto that makes it challenging to learn?
+See my [project notes](AlphaGo%20on%20)
 -
 - AlphaGo, which
 AlphaGo {% cite  %}